nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Wishful Shrinking is your desktop diet manager.
 It is an app that helps you manage your on-hand ingredients, organise personal recipes and track your diet.
 Wishful Shrinking facilitates a healthier diet in three main ways:
 1. Provide a source of healthy, customizable recipes
 2. Recommend recipes to improve ease of home cooking
-3. Track daily food and calorie intake
+3. Track daily food and calorie intake<br><br>

 Wishful Shrinking targets busy office workers who tend to discount healthy eating.
-Office workers are also more familiar with desktop applications and typing and correspondingly, Wishful Shrinking is optimized for fast and efficient typers as it uses a Command Line Interface (CLI) with the added beauty of a Graphical User Interface (GUI).
+Office workers are also more familiar with desktop applications and typing and correspondingly, Wishful Shrinking is optimized for fast and efficient typers as it uses a Command Line Interface (CLI) with the added beauty of a Graphical User Interface (GUI).<br><br>

 Choose a topic from the table of contents to get started on your Wishful Shrinking journey.